jakifasty/loveBeyondBorders/README.md

 # loveBeyondBorders
-Wep application developed in React.js consisting in a blog where the user can look for and explore different posts related to dating experiences with different people from different countries, cultures and geographical areas
+Wep application developed in React.js consisting in a blog where the user can look for and explore different posts related to dating experiences of different people from different countries, cultures and geographical areas.